MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/ns-wdfdevice-_wdf_power_framework_settings.md

 **WdfFalse** – DFx is disabled.
 **WdfUseDefault** - The default value if the driver does not set one.
 This value has the same meaning as **WdfTrue**.

-Directed PoFx (DFx) was implemented starting in Windows 10, version 1903 as an option for drivers that use **SystemManagedIdleTimeout** or **SystemManagedIdleTimeoutWithHint**.
+Directed PoFx (DFx) is available starting in Windows 10, version 1903 as an option for drivers that use **SystemManagedIdleTimeout** or **SystemManagedIdleTimeoutWithHint**.

  - For a driver targeting pre-v31 WDF, set the INF directive **WdfDirectedPowerTransitionEnable** to 1 to opt in to DFx.
  - For a driver targeting v31+ WDF, DFx is enabled by default.
 The driver can set **WdfDirectedPowerTransitionEnable** to zero to opt out of DFx.